Punctuation Marks Used In English Language

 - Punctuation symbols define how words relate to each other.

 - Properly used punctuation symbols will help you know when a sentence comes to an end, when to take a breath, when to pause, when to become excited, when to lift your voice to ask a question and they will let you know when you are about to start a new sentence.

-It is such a poor language standard that can make an Englishman using queen’s English puke upon reading such articles.
+It is such a poor language standard that can make an Englishman using the Queen’s English puke upon reading such articles.
 I am not claiming my English is perfect, but you need to know how to make use of punctuation marks effectively.

 Full Stop (.)